Home

 • appreciate the complexity of life and understand the common needs of all living beings

-• discover the importance of biodiversity (learning that it took billions of years to come about is a great way for them to discover its significance)
+• discover the importance of biodiversity (learning that it took billions of years to come about is a great way for students to discover the significance of biodiversity)

 • integrate their learning, to counter the reductionism of the education system and the false separation of learning into different subjects that will greet them in later grades (all of which fragments the story of life for them)